Pom Information

 Sharing is caring!

-The Pomeranian is a toy dog that weighs between 3 and 7 lbs.
-This dog’s head is described in some breed standards as having a fox-like expression, in others being foxy in outline with small erect ears.
+The Pomeranian is a small size toy dog that weighs between 3 and 7 lbs.
+Some breed standards describe its head as having a fox-like expression, while others describe it as foxy in outline with small erect ears.

 This dog breed has a thick, fluffy coat in various colors, including white, brown, orange, and black.
-This small dog usually measures 8 to 11 inches tall at the shoulder when fully grown.
-The tail is covered in long hair and is carried over its back.
+When fully grown, this small dog usually measures 8 to 11 inches tall at the shoulder.
+The tail is covered in long hair and carried over its back.

 If you want to be a Pomeranian owner, here are some things you should know about this breed.
 The first thing is the size and weight of these dogs.
 They’re small and usually weigh less than 7 pounds when fully grown.

-Pomeranians can live in apartments or other smaller homes with ease as long as their family provides them with plenty of exercise outside on walks, which we recommend at least 1 for 30 minutes per day if possible.
+Pomeranians can easily live in apartments or other smaller homes as long as their family provides plenty of exercise outside on walks, which we recommend at least 1 for 30 minutes per day if possible.

 These active little fellows also need grooming regularly (like once every two weeks), so ensure your home has enough space for all those tools like hair dryers, combs, brushes, etc.

-Luckily this breed does not shed much, so you don’t need to worry about pet hair getting everywhere!
+Luckily, this breed sheds little, so you don’t need to worry about getting pet hair everywhere!

 What Does a Pomeranian Look Like?